 As much as I hate this one I had to bring it up.
 Deep Fried Mars Bars were not a thing.
 It started out with one little chip shop in Aberdeen as a novelty but it has become a world famous thing.
 You might be able to find these in city centre fish and chip shops but only to bring in the tourist crowd.
 I’ve never had one, never seen one and never even seen one advertised but you never know it might be tasty.
 Now haggis?
 You’ll find in most supermarkets year round and I am partial to a haggis, neeps and tatties on a fairly regular basis but for most people it’s only served in the home around Burns Night in January .
 If you’re looking to give it a try (and I strongly suggest you do – there are veggie options too) then head to a Scottish restaurant or many of the pubs to see what all the fuss is about.

-6. A Sheep on the road is a traffic jam in Scotland
+6. A sheep on the road is a traffic jam in Scotland

 Well, sometimes.
 Scotland does have a lot of single track roads and open grazing land but it’s not what’s usually causing the hold up in town or cities.
 That being said, if you’re out in the countryside do keep an eye out for the odd fleecy escapee cause these guys do have habit of suddenly appearing from under a hedge or deciding to run out in front when you try to pass.
 Drive slowly and carefully around animals on the road and you’ll be just fine.
 So yes, this Scottish cliché does have a little merit.

 7. You’ll never understand a word